alicevillar/sfa_api/README.md

 Both allows authenticated users to download and upload images.
 The web interface of our API has an additional feature: it automatically puts a fascinating image of planets and galaxies on your desktop background!

-:white_check_mark: In the monolithic architecture it was used as an API model, specially for our web interface, user authentication, Web Service Rate Limits and DEMO_KEY Rate Limits.
+:arrow_forward: In the monolithic architecture it was used as an API model, specially for our web interface, user authentication, Web Service Rate Limits and DEMO_KEY Rate Limits.

-:white_check_mark:In the microservice architecture it was connected to SFA-API, so our API could therefore provide APOD's functionality which is to return the picture of the day.
+:arrow_forward:In the microservice architecture it was connected to SFA-API, so our API could therefore provide APOD's functionality which is to return the picture of the day.

 ## 1.1.
 Monolithic Architecture